fyaja/fye-commerce/README.md

-# FYEcommerce
+# fye-commerce

 ## Overview

-FYEcommerce is a simple e-commerce website focused on fashion trends, offering a collection of chic dresses and trendy accessories.
+fyecommerce is a simple e-commerce website focused on fashion trends, offering a collection of chic dresses and trendy accessories.
 This project uses HTML, CSS, and JavaScript to provide a basic yet functional online shopping experience, including features such as a shopping cart and wishlist.

 ## Features